-There is no time limit on these type of restoration.
+There is no time limit on these types of restoration.

 If the registered office address is in either Cornwall or Lancashire additional fees of £180.00 inclusive will apply.

-If the dissolved company held title to a commercial lease if may be possible to have this lease transferred without the need to restore the company.
+If the dissolved company held title to a commercial lease, it may be possible to have this lease transferred without the need to restore the company.
 Please ask First Corporate for details.

-Please feel contact Graham Stephens on 029 20 229080 or email firstname.lastname@example.org for more information.
+Please feel contact Steve Blackmore on 029 20 229080 or email firstname.lastname@example.org for more information.

 FirstOrder Secretarial – Cloud based company administration system